imsazzad/name-entity-recognition/docs/Training Documentation.md

     - log different metric like accuracy, precision, recall to show the model performance

 ## Software best practices
-1. Tried to write small methods
+1. Tried to write smaller methods
 2. Ran SonarLint and pylint to find code smells and solved the issues
 3. Tried to parameterize most of the dependencies
 4. Wrote reusable code [ data processing is used in both training and evaluation]